 I have owned rental real estate for four years and have 14 units in Michigan, 1,200 miles from where I live.
-These units are the main reasons I was able to retire early since their returns have been very nice.
+These units are the main reasons I was able to reach Financial Independence since their returns have been very nice.

 But even before I moved halfway across the country I needed a property manager.
 I was working at a very demanding career and couldn’t afford the time commitment of active management.